ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>As React applications grow more complex, the patterns that were “just fine” when you were starting out might start to feel limiting.
 Maybe…</blockquote>

 <h3>4.
-Beginner’s Guide to Infinite Scroll in React: Scrolling Down - <a href="https://medium.com/@meenakshiratnawat0/beginners-guide-to-infinite-scroll-in-react-scrolling-down-dce7510e1859" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Prevent Child Re-Rendering on Parent Component Re-rendering? - <a href="https://medium.com/@akshit.goel.980/how-to-prevent-child-re-rendering-on-every-parent-component-re-render-739c4a577b47" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meenakshi Ratnawat`**
+✍️ **posted by `Akshit Goel`**

-<blockquote>Infinite scrolling is a popular technique in modern web applications that loads additional content as the user scrolls down, eliminating…</blockquote>
+<blockquote>As a React developer, I’m sure every developer has faced the issue of unnecessary child re-rendering at some point in their career.
+Before…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>